3D Printing Material: Multijet Fusion PA12 (HP Black Plastic)

 Our Multijet Fusion PA12 Material

 The Multijet Fusion PA12 objects printed through Sculpteo are created from a fine polyamide powder.
-The powder is made out of renewable raw materials.
 The material is characterized by good elasticity and high impact resistance, unlike some of the other materials offered by Sculpteo.
 Moreover, polyamide has an excellent resistance to chemicals, especially hydrocarbons, aldehydes, ketones, mineral bases and salts, alcohols, fuels, detergents, oils and fats.
 HP black plastic is great for both experienced professionals and beginning designers because of its high precision.

 The Multijet Fusion PA12 objects are well suited against scratches and abrasion.
 It is also light stabilized, U.V. stabilized and stable to weather.
-Unpolished, the material is black and relatively smooth.
+This 3D printing material is biocompatible.
+Coming out of the printer, Multijet Fusion PA12 parts are grey.
+This is the 'basic' option and it is available on demand, by contacting our sales department.
+Otherwise, Multijet Fusion PA12 parts are by default dyed black and they look like in the pictures below.
+This is the 'raw' option and dying keeps the parts waterproof and resistant.
+Unpolished, the material is grey and relatively smooth.
+The grey color is due to the mix of the white polyamide powder and the black ink drops of the agents.
 It is possible to paint your objects at home using material-specific techniques.
 To learn more, refer to our paragraph about finishes and colors for polyamide models.

 Processing Times and Pricing